joey-qytyku/OS-90-fixed/Journal.md

 I probably should refrain from premature API documentation until I fully understand what I am doing.

-> TURN IN THE SPANISH ASSIGNMENTS AND PRACTICE THE SEGMENTS!

 ## Back to Scheduler Implementation, etc.

 In the immediate future, the following tasks must be completed: